sukantg/eth-bucharest-2025/README.md

 To simulate a disaster event and trigger the verification process, use the following script:

 ```
-node scripts/request-verification.js avalanche-testnet <disaster_type> "<location>"
+node scripts/request-verification.js avalanche-testnet <disaster_type> "<disaster_location>"
 ```

 <disaster_type>: The type of disaster (e.g., "Hurricane", "Earthquake", "Flood").

-<location> : The location of the disaster (e.g., "Miami, FL", "Tokyo, Japan").
+<disaster_location> : The location of the disaster (e.g., "Miami, FL", "Tokyo, Japan").
 Enclose the location in quotes if it contains spaces.

 Example: